olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 Guilds are implemented in terms of the existing [`Thread`][thread] and [`Fiber`][fiber] classes.
-While threads allow for concurrent execution of code scheduled by the virtual machine, fibers allow for cooperative concurrency with execution scheduling that can be manually controlled.
+While threads allow for concurrent execution of code scheduled by the operating system scheduler on your behalf, fibers allow for cooperative concurrency with execution scheduling that can be manually controlled.

 Guilds are composed of at least one Thread which in turn has at least one Fiber.
 Threads from different Guilds can run in parallel while threads in the same